 In today’s turbulent business environment, where companies and organizations are learning how to deal with an increased rate of complexity and change, strategy execution is high on the agenda of business leaders.
 How to turn good ideas into concrete results?
 How to beat the competition?
 How to increase responsiveness, flexibility and speed?

-If the past 25 years of working with companies and business teams to achieve strategic objectives have taught me one thing, it is this.
+There is a need for companies to take a close look at their business models and strategy execution habits If the past 25 years of working with companies and business teams to achieve strategic objectives have taught me one thing, it is this.

 For strategy execution to succeed, focusing on deliverables, planning, analyzing data, and controlling finances is important, but not enough.
 Getting collaboration right, across teams, functions and company units, is at least as important.
 And probably even more.